MBaramia/trendteller/README.md

 - [ ] Give overviews instead of line by line detail (method or component level instead of line level)
 - [ ] Justify claims using your data or data from study/paper
 - Need an assigned tester for TDD

-# Submission

-- [ ] Report: Each member submits final report and contribution sheet
-- [ ] One team member should submit code base and video presentation (does not need to be the same team member)
-- [ ] If code base or video is too large for tabula, email it to James (outlook sharepoint).
-Title the email "Group 11 - Submission"
-- [ ] Do not send github links (they need code base for archives)

 # Video presentations